MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-list.md

 ---
-title: Azure CLI 2.0 Extensions
+title: Available extensions for the Azure CLI 2.0
-description: Available extensions for the Azure CLI 2.0
+description: A complete list of the officially supported extensions for the Azure CLI 2.0.
-keywords: Azure CLI, Extensions
 author: derekbekoe
 ms.author: debekoe
 manager: routlaw